 “Every day, my goal is to ensure that our students, future principals and teacher leaders, understand that there are inequities in the education system that can block students from reaching their full potential.”

 Though Dr. Hermanns was speaking to a much deeper problem in our education system, it got me to thinking about introverts in the classroom.
 As beloved introvert author Susan Cain has pointed out on many occasions, society has a cultural bias towards extroverts — and unfortunately, our schools are no exception.
 Many teachers still consider public speaking to be an essential skill and assess students’ intelligence based on class participation and collaboration.
 They perceive their extroverted students to be future leaders and ignore the valuable contributions their introverted students bring to the table.
+Many of them don’t understand what it means to be an introvert.

 The good news is that it’s never too late to start supporting and advocating for change for “the quiet ones.”
 If you’re an educator, and you’re looking for ways to transform your classroom and help your introverted students succeed, consider the following: